This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 A Note on Cheap Quotes

-If someone quotes you $1,200 for a full panel upgrade, ask questions.
-Are they pulling a permit?
+If someone quotes you $3,000 for a full panel replacement, ask questions.
 Are they licensed and insured?
 Are they using the panel brand you actually want, or the cheapest one available?
-Are they including the inspection?
+Are they planning to cut corners on grounding, bonding, or breaker quality?

-A proper panel upgrade isn't a place to cut corners.
+A proper panel replacement isn't a place to cut corners.
 This is the device that protects your entire home from electrical fire.
-The difference between a $2,500 job and a $1,200 job is usually the difference between doing it right and doing it fast.
+The difference between a $5,500 job and a $3,000 job is usually the difference between doing it right and doing it fast.

 Get a Real Quote